-4. Picking up and moving or transferring by the use of the upper body and arms (excluding standing, sitting, bending or kneeling and all other activities specified in this Appendix)
+4. Picking up and moving or transferring by the use of the upper body and arms

 Cannot pick up and move a 0.5 litre carton full of liquid.

 5. Manual dexterity

 Cannot press a button (such as a telephone keypad) with either hand or cannot turn the pages of a book with either hand.